 This means that you will have met the minister on at least 4 occasions before the wedding and by then you should know each other quite well which helps us make every wedding personal to the couple concerned.

-Please follow the link to the Church of England's 'Your Church Wedding' website further information and some real-life wedding stories.
+Please follow the link to the Church of England's 'Your Church Wedding' website for further information and some real-life wedding stories.